 Jaleo is the new table service restaurant by Chef José Andrés on Disney Springs’ West Side.
 This Walt Disney World dining review features food photos, thoughts on the quality, our experiences here, value for money, and how this new sit-down eatery compares to other ‘celebrity chef’ alternatives at Disney Springs.

+It should thus come as no surprise that we’ve been highly anticipating the debut of the Awesome Blossom Transformer Restaurant (as we’ve been calling it).
 As tapas are best enjoyed with a group, we were joined for this meal by Josh of easyWDW infamy; he has dined at Jaleo like 7 times in between visits to Disney’s Hollywood Studios.

 We’ll start with the Patatas Bravas: “A Jaleo favorite: fried potatoes with spicy tomato sauce and alioli.”

 These potatoes are boiled and then fried, creating a crispy exterior that gives way to a soft, almost gooey interior.
 Or perhaps that’s from the slathering of creamy garlic aioli mixed with the tangy and bright tomato sauce.

 What appears decidedly simple is deceptively complex with the Patatas Bravas, which are also sure to be a crowd-pleaser.
 These are our #1 recommendation.

 Next, from the same menu section we have the Croquetas de Pollo, or traditional chicken fritters.

 At other Jaleo restaurants, Chef Andrés serves croquetas in faux shoes, which I guess is a matter of rebellion over his grandmother telling him to get his shoes off the table.
 For Walt Disney World, he’s switched up the script, serving the croquetas on what appears to be the pillow for Cinderella’s glass slipper.